KevinGin/x-range/README.md

 # x-range
-Lazy range iterator for JavaScript, with lazy version of map.
+Lazy range iterator for JavaScript, with a lazy version of map and other functional tools

 ---